Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Research has shown that it is possible at three days after fertilization to remove one or two cells from an 8-10 celled embryo without detriment to its further development.
 Embryos were sexed on the basis of the presence or absence of a DNA fragment specific for the Y chromosome; in 1990 two sets of twin girls were born to five couples at risk of passing on an X linked disorder.
 Subsequently, a number of babies have been born after the preimplantation genetics has ruled out diagnosis of cystic fibrosis, Tay Sachs disease, Lesch Nyhan syndrome, Duchenne muscular dystrophy and for diseases carried on the X chromosome.

 How is PGD done?
-After In Vitro Fertilization, on the 3rd day, the 8-cell embryo is biopsed. to obtain blastomeres (single cells) for molecular diagnosis.
+After In Vitro Fertilization, in the past, on the 3rd day, the 8-cell embryo was biopsed. to obtain blastomeres (single cells) for molecular diagnosis.
 An embryo biopsy is done using micromanipulators under the visual control provided by an inverted tissue culture microscope.
 The embryo is held in position using a holding pipette, while a glass needle is used to drill a hole through the zona pellucida (the shell or the outer layer of the embryo ) using a laser .
 A single cell is then removed by gentle suction.
 The cell (called a blastomere) is then available for genetic diagnosis.
 A recent advance is doing a biopsy after the embryo has become a blastocyst.
 A Day 5 trophectoderm biopsy allows the doctor to remove more cells safely from the embryo, allowing more accuracy and less damage.

 Fig 2.
 Embryo biopsy, with a single blastomere being sucked out from the 8-cell embryo.
 This will be sent for analysis.